Faheemitian/workshop-pe/exercises/part02-ucp-clientbundle.md

 ## Conclusion

 Client Bundles are used to operate your UCP cluster remotely.
-Make sure your Bundles are stored in a save place!
+Make sure your Bundles are stored in a safe place!
 If Client Bundles are lost, you can revoke them in the UCP Web UI.
 Client Bundles can be also used for other UCP/DTR related tasks, such as signing images.
 You can also switch between Client Bundles by reapplying the shell scripts of different user folders.